NickyROV/turtleFish_2023/README.md

 Top Side interface unit : stm32 ARM-Cortex base with touch screen CAD file for this project is too big to upload (>150MB)

+Project Closed : 2024/04/28
+Next Modification : 4 sets of thruster connected to stepper to make it more versatile in direction control